General rules & meetings

 Player transfers & playing for other teams within the league

-Transfer of players from one club to another shall be subject to the sanction of the Executive Committee.
-Such players shall receive a ‘clearance note’ from the Secretary of his old club, which must be forwarded to the League Secretary with a letter of resignation for his new club.
+Transfer of players from one team to another shall be subject to the sanction of the Executive Committee.
+Such players shall receive a ‘clearance note’ from the Secretary/Captain of their old team, which must be forwarded to the League Secretary together with a letter of resignation from the player and a formal application from the player’s new team.
 No transfer shall be considered after 31st January in any season.

 Each team shall play home and away matches against every other team in the same division as indicated by the fixture list.
 No team is allowed to play more than one match on the same night.